networkRob/rLab-eos/Readme.md

 https://github.com/networkRob/rLab-ansibleBuilds

 #### NOTE:
-To be able to run MLAG and dot1q, a special build is required for cEOS-Lab that will be availbe in upcoming releases of cEOS-Lab.
+To be able to run MLAG and dot1q, use the 4.23.1F release for cEOS-Lab.

 #### Topology File Format
 There are some required fields to be specified in the topology files.
 See the examples listed in the `topologies/` directory.
 The required parameters are: